seansummers/alchemy-archival-tools/README.md

 # alchemy-archival-tools

-Tools to extract metadata and TIFFs from a Alchemy database CD-ROMs
+Tools to extract metadata and TIFFs from Alchemy database CD-ROMs